-REMAP's Jeff Burke is Co-PI and application team lead for the Named Data Networking project, a twelve-institution collaboration supported by NSF under the leadership of UCLA Computer Science and PARC.
+REMAP's Jeff Burke is Co-PI and application team lead for the Named Data Networking project, a multiple-institution collaboration supported by NSF under the leadership of UCLA Computer Science and PARC.
 REMAP's project team includes Alessandro Marianantoni, Alex Horn, Derek Kulinski, and Gauresh Rane.

-Participatory Sensing is an approach to data collection and interpretation in which individuals, acting alone or in groups, use their personal mobile devices and web services to systematically explore interesting aspects of their worlds ranging from health to culture.
+Participatory Sensing is an approach to data collection and interpretation in which individuals, acting alone or in groups, use their personal mobile devices and web services to systematically explore interesting aspects of their worlds, ranging from health to culture.

-A collaboration with the Center for Embedded Networke Sensing (CENS), 2006-present.
+A collaboration with the Center for Embedded Networked Sensing (CENS), 2006-2013.